Max Kless

 The finding is not surprising.
 What is surprising is how rarely we design for it.

-Agency is not “never get absorbed.”
+Agency isn’t “never get absorbed.”
 Agency is being able to choose the mode you are in, and to shift modes without needing a minor miracle.

-The problem is not motion.
+The problem isn’t motion.
 The problem is unchosen motion.

 Designing for one more swipe Link to heading

 Most “digital wellbeing” features are hall monitors: timers, nags, stern dashboards.
 Users ignore them.
-I do not blame them.
-A good product should not require a scolding layer to be safe.
+I don’t blame them.
+Timers and nags?
+Meh.
+A good product does not require a scolding layer to be safe.

 If you want to preserve exploration and support autonomy, think waypoints, not roadblocks.